Mitchell Heard: Playing career

 Struggling to find his offensive game in the AHL, and in the last year of his entry-level deal with the Avalanche, Heard was reassigned to the Fort Wayne Komets during the 2014–15 season.
 He responded immediately to contribute with 10 goals and 16 points in just 12 games to earn the ECHL player of the week award in November.
 He was returned to the Monsters for the remainder of the regular season to post consecutive 100 plus penalty minute seasons.
 With the Monsters out of playoff contention, Heard was reassigned to the Komets Kelly Cup run.
 He contributed with 9 points in 10 games before falling to the Toledo Walleye in the Conference semi-finals.

 In the offseason, Heard was not tendered a qualifying offer by the Avalanche to be released to free agency.
 On July 15, 2015, Heard was signed to a one-year AHL contract with the Stockton Heat.
 After attending the Heat's training camp, Heard was reassigned to begin the 2015–16 season, with ECHL affiliate, the Adirondack Thunder.
 Over the course of the year, Heard split his time between the Thunder and Heat, appearing in 22 games for 7 points in the AHL.

 As a free agent in the off-season, Heard continued his career in the AHL, securing a one-year deal with the Charlotte Checkers on August 11, 2016.
 Heard would play two seasons within the Checkers organization, also playing on assignment with the Florida Everblades in the ECHL, leading the club in scoring to help reach the Kelly Cup finals against the Colorado Eagles in the 2017–18 season.

 Heard opted for a move abroad following his fifth professional season, securing a one-year contract with German club, the Straubing Tigers of the Deutsche Eishockey Liga (DEL), on July 12, 2018.

 Heard played and produced offensively with the Straubing Tigers through three seasons, before opting to terminate his contract mid-way through the 2020–21 season, and return to Canada for personal reasons on March 23, 2021.

+After a spell in Slovakia with HK Dukla Michalovce, Heard agreed terms to join Glasgow Clan ahead of the 2024–25 season.